Smith scores short-handed to lift Senators over Jackets 3-2

+OTTAWA, Ontario (AP) -- The Ottawa Senators got a tough contest from one of the league's best teams and had enough to come out the winners.

-OTTAWA, Ontario (AP) -- Zack Smith scored his league-leading fourth short-handed goal in the third period and the Ottawa Senators beat the Columbus Blue Jackets 3-2 on Saturday night.
+Zack Smith scored his league-leading fourth short-handed goal in the third period and the Senators beat the Columbus Blue Jackets 3-2 on Saturday night.

+''I think it was a hard-fought game,'' Ottawa captain Erik Karlsson said. ''I think they played a really good game and they made it really tough for us, but we stuck with it for the 60 minutes and we battled hard.''

+Senators coach Guy Boucher rolled all four lines with every forward playing more than ten minutes.

 Viktor Stalberg got his first goal since joining the Senators ahead of Wednesday's trade deadline.
 Erik Karlsson scored his 11th of the season and Craig Anderson made 25 saves.